Problem Statement of Series 2, Year 32

 6 points

-Danka won the annual Derivative Bee and she obtained a statuette made of transparent material as a reward.
-This statuette is made in shape of a cube prism with an edge of
+Danka won a physics trophy in the annual Derivation Bee and she obtained a statuette made of transparent material as a reward.
+This statuette is made in shape of a cube prism with an edge of $a = 5$ cm and height of $h \leq a$.
+No matter what angle she looks at the prism, she only can see the reflection on the side walls but not through it.
+What is the index of refraction of the material?
+The prism is placed in air.

 7 points